A way to get involved

 Level of support

 The Council and its Committee's consider petitions from members of the public or local businesses.

 A petition by an individual will be looked at if it is supported by at least 200 people.
 All must live in the City of Edinburgh Council area and be over the age of 16 years.
-Should the matter be considered a local issue or if it relates to a local issue or a community of interest it will be looked at if it is supported by at least 50 people.
+Should the matter be considered a local issue or if it relates to a community of interest it will be looked at if it is supported by at least 50 people.

 A petition by a business must have the support of 20 businesses on the valuation roll.